Yom Kippur War: Israeli advance towards Damascus

 A decision now had to be made—whether to stop at the post-1967 border or to continue advancing into Syrian territory.
-The Israeli High Command spent all of October 10 debating well into the night.
+The Israeli High Command spent all of 10 October debating well into the night.
 Some favored disengagement, which would allow soldiers to be redeployed to the Sinai (Shmuel Gonen's defeat at Hizayon in the Sinai had taken place two days earlier).
 Others favored continuing the attack into Syria, towards Damascus, which would knock Syria out of the war; it would also restore Israel's image as the supreme military power in the Middle East and would give Israel a valuable bargaining chip once the war ended.

 Others countered that Syria had strong defenses—antitank ditches, minefields, and strongpoints—and that it would be better to fight from defensive positions in the Golan Heights (rather than the flat terrain deeper in Syria) in the event of another war with Syria.
 However, Prime Minister Golda Meir realized the most crucial point of the whole debate:

-On October 11, Israeli forces pushed into Syria and advanced towards Damascus along the Quneitra-Damascus road until October 14, encountering stiff resistance by Syrian reservists in prepared defenses.
+On 11 October, Israeli forces pushed into Syria and advanced towards Damascus along the Quneitra-Damascus road until 14 October, encountering stiff resistance by Syrian reservists in prepared defenses.
 Three Israeli divisions broke the first and second defensive lines near Sasa, and conquered a further 50 square kilometres of territory in the Bashan salient.
 From there, they were able to shell the outskirts of Damascus, only 40 km away, using M107 heavy artillery.
-The Israeli Army advanced to within 30km of Damascus.
+The Israeli Army advanced to within 30 km of Damascus.

-On October 12, Israeli paratroopers from the elite Sayeret Tzanhanim reconnaissance unit launched Operation Gown, infiltrating deep into Syria and destroying a bridge in the tri-border area of Syria, Iraq, and Jordan.
+On 12 October, Israeli paratroopers from the elite Sayeret Tzanhanim reconnaissance unit launched Operation Gown, infiltrating deep into Syria and destroying a bridge in the tri-border area of Syria, Iraq, and Jordan.
 The operation disrupted the flow of weapons and troops to Syria.
 During the operation, the paratroopers destroyed a number of tank transports and killed several Syrian soldiers.
 There were no Israeli casualties.